bbauska/zombiePolitics/README.md

 commercialized.
 Consumers are in and citizens are out.
 Fear-mongering and lying are the discourses of choice, while dialogue and thoughtfiilness are considered weakness.
-To a greater extent than at any other point in liberal modemity, this regime of Economic Darwinism now extends economic rationality “to formerly noneco­ nomic domains [shaping] individual conduct, or more precisely, [prescribing] the citizen-subject of the neoliberal order."6 Most crucially, this struggle over the con­ struction ofthe market-driven consumer-subject, especially as it applies to young
+To a greater extent than at any other point in liberal modemity, this regime of Economic Darwinism now extends economic rationality "to formerly noneco­ nomic domains [shaping] individual conduct, or more precisely, [prescribing] the citizen-subject of the neoliberal order."6 Most crucially, this struggle over the con­ struction ofthe market-driven consumer-subject, especially as it applies to young